1989 Polish parliamentary election: Results

 The outcome was a major surprise to both the PZPR and Solidarity.
 Solidarity's electoral campaign was much more successful than expected.
-It won a landslide victory, winning all but one of the 100 seats in the Senate, and all of the contested seats in the Sejm; the sole seat in the Senate which was not won by Solidarity was won by an independent candidate.
+It won a landslide victory, winning all but one of the 100 seats in the Senate, and all of the contested seats in the Sejm; the sole seat in the Senate which was not won by Solidarity was won by Henryk Stokłosa, a non-partisan businessman aligned with the communists.
 Out of 35 seats in the country-wide list in which Solidarity was not allowed to compete, only one was gained by PZPR candidate (Adam Zieliński) and one by a ZSL satellite party candidate in the first round; none of the others attained the required 50% majority.
 The communists regained some seats during the second round, but the first round was highly humiliating to them, the psychological impact of it has been called "shattering".
 Government-supported candidates competing against Solidarity members gained 10 to 40% of votes in total, varying by constituency.
 Altogether, out of 161 seats eligible, Solidarity took all 161 (160 in the first round and one more in the second).
-In the 161 districts in which opposition candidates competed against pro-government candidates, the opposition candidates obtained 71.3% of the vote (16,397,600).
+In the 161 districts in which opposition candidates competed against pro-government candidates, the opposition candidates obtained 72% of the vote (16,369,237).
+Even in those seats which were reserved for the Communist-aligned parties, three candidates unofficially supported by Solidarity - Teresa Liszcz and Władysław Żabiński of the ZSL and Marian Czerwiński of the PZPR - defeated their own party's "mainstream" candidates and won seats in the Sejm.

 While Solidarity having secured the 35% of seats available to it, the remaining 65% was divided between the PZPR and its satellite parties (37.6% to PZPR, 16.5% to ZSL, 5.8% to SD, with 4% distributed between small communist-aligned Catholic parties, PAX and UChS).
 The distribution of seats among the PZPR and its allies was known beforehand.

 Voter turnout was surprisingly low: only 62.7% in the first round and 25% in the second.
 The second round, with the exception of one district, was a contest between two most popular pro-government candidates.
-This explains low turnout in the second round as pro-opposition voters (the majority of the electorate) had limited interest in these races.
+This explains low turnout in the second round as pro-opposition voters (the majority of the electorate) had limited interest in these races; however, Solidarity gave its endorsement to 55 candidates of pro-government parties, including 21 from the PZPR, who ran in opposition to their own party's leadership, and encouraged its supporters to vote for them.